mjopenglsdl/small3d/README.md

 Sound
 -----

-small3d's sound capabilities have beed disabled for the time being, but they will be reintroduced soon.
+small3d's sound capabilities have beed removed, but if you look at older commits, you will find the code I had written for providing sound, using portaudio.